Do Dogs Recognize Their Own Collars? A Look Into Canine Behavior

-Do Dogs Recognize Their Own Collars?
+Do Dogs Like Their Collars?

 The Role of Scent